Practice Directions, Notices, and Guidelines

 Preliminary inquiries and trials

-The Ontario Court of Justice has established a remote procedure for setting dates for preliminary inquiries and trials, using a combination of an online Trial / Preliminary Inquiry Scheduling Form and a trial scheduling conference with the Trial Coordinator’s office.
+Additionally, there is a remote procedure for setting dates for preliminary inquiries and trials, using a combination of an online Trial / Preliminary Inquiry Scheduling Form and a trial scheduling conference with the Trial Coordinator’s office.
 Details of this procedure are found in the Procedure for Scheduling of Criminal Trials and Preliminary Inquiries.

 Once dates have been set, the Court’s Practice Direction: Trial Dates directs that the preliminary inquiry or trial proceed on those dates.